gruntwork-io/docs/docs/pipelines/tutorial/index.md

 The latest version can be retrieved from the [releases page](https://github.com/gruntwork-io/terraform-aws-ci/releases) of the `gruntwork-io/terraform-aws-ci` repository.
 At a minimum, `v0.51.4` must be selected.

-### Step 3b: Clone `terraform-aws-ci` to your machine
+### Clone `terraform-aws-ci` to your machine
-The following commands are going to use the Dockerfiles in this example, so first ensure that you have this repository cloned locally:
+Next, we are going to build the two Docker images required for this example.
+The Dockerfiles are defined in the [terraform-aws-ci](https://github.com/gruntwork-io/terraform-aws-ci) repository, so it must be available locally:

 ```bash
 git clone git@github.com:gruntwork-io/terraform-aws-ci.git